 Radicalising people also requires holding compassionate space for them in different parts of their process and communicating clear expectations for growth.
 If you don't strike the right balance, you'll either completely alienate people or entirely fail in challenging them to change.
 Important here is to recognise that holding space for someone in their process is not equivalent to allowing harmful behavior or beliefs go unchallenged.
 People don't learn how to treat others better if they're not given expectations for accountability.
 It is deeply important to hold compassionate, but firm, boundaries in this process.
-We're not just out here trying to teach people domination and control.
-We will not make that possible if we're not modeling and domination and control.
-We will not make that as both compassionate and boundaried.
+We're not just out here trying to teach people economic theory, but, rather, a whole new way to relate to one another outside of domination and control.
+We will not make that possible if we're not modeling and practicing those ways of being with one another that are both compassionate and boundaried.
 The "I understand why you came to believe that but here's the flaw in that argument/why it's harmful" method works wonders.
 Most people just want to know that you understand why they are where they are and can be open to new ideas once you show them that respect.